StevenReale/rag-demo-music-theory/README.md

 >
 > In short: Structural fog functions as a vehicle for jouissance in groove-based performance.
 It creates a tense, expectancy-filled zone between familiar groove and inventive deviation.
 When the band snaps back into the groove, the release can be cathartic and intensely pleasurable, but if the deviation crosses the groove-principle threshold, the experience can become painful or anxiety-provoking.
 This dynamic helps explain why structural fog is a signature feature of the live groove experience and a key site of its psychoanalytic appeal.
 (Cited concepts across Sources 1, 2, 3, 6, 7, and 8.)

-You’ll see that keyword mode tends to stay within a single work and strongly favors literal matches like “listening” and “World of Warcraft”.
+You’ll see that keyword mode tends to stay within a single work and strongly favors literal matches like "jouissance" and “structural fog”.

 ---